vv4569/scalper-bot/README.md

 # 3 commits 23/5/2024 By Kelvin
 * Completely finished the email registration part.
 * FYR.
 36 seconds for 10 Outlook email registration.
 33 seconds for 9 successful and 1 failed.

+# 3 commits 29/5/2024 By Kelvin
+* Finalized email registration part
+* Outlook email registration require human validation, which need to complete manually.